Andrea Wilson | Founder & Executive Director

 A visual artist, writer, and storyteller, Andrea believes that creativity and expression define the beauty of the human experience.
 In early 2014, she moved back to the UNESCO City of Literature to passionately pursue writing, only to feel disconnected from the very literary community that brought her home.
 The Iowa Writers' House started as an altruistic dream to create a springboard for all of those involved in using art and literature to connect themselves with the world.
 Today the organization reaches over 3000 writers, offers workshops and programs in both Iowa City and Des Moines, and has created strategic relationships connecting Iowa with festivals in Puerto Rico, Cuba, and other Cities of Literature across the globe.

 Erin Casey graduated from Cornell College with degrees in English and Secondary Education.
 While there she was published in Cornell’s literary magazine, Open Field, and later became its Art Editor.
 She also helped start the first creative writing club, Wordsmiths.
 Immediately after school, she attended the Denver Publishing Institute to study a graduate course focused on the publishing industry.
 Since then, she has recruited for DPI for the past 7 years.
-She is one of the first volunteers to work with the Iowa Writers’ House and acts as a concierge for the Violet Realm.
-She is a Room Coordinator and is helping to put together additional Rooms for IWH.
-She is also the blog and story writer for Blue Jasmine Studios in Colorado.
-She recently attended the Pikes Peak Writing Convention and was asked to submit her first novel to an acquiring editor.
+She is one of the first volunteers to work with the Iowa Writers’ House and has been an integral part of our success.
+Erin recently attended the Pikes Peak Writing Convention and was asked to submit her first novel to an acquiring editor.

 Alisha Jeddeloh has been a farmer and a teacher, a traveler and an editor, and through it all, a reader and a writer.
 As a child, she wrote plays and forced her cousins and siblings to perform them; as a teenager, she wrote angsty poems; and as an adult, she writes fiction.
 She currently edits for various book publishers, independent authors, and The Iowa Review.
 She believes that everyone has a story to tell, and she's excited to be part of an organization that helps people do just that.